Welltower (NYSE:WELL) Updates Q3 2022 Earnings Guidance

-Welltower (NYSE:WELL – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.82-$0.87 for the period.
+Welltower (NYSE:WELL – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.82-$0.87 for the period.
 The company issued revenue guidance of -.
-Welltower also updated its Q3 guidance to $0.82-$0.87 EPS.

 Institutional Trading of Welltower